Basic Concepts: What You Need To Know

 THE FOUNDATION FOR FOLLOWING DIRECTIONS + PARTICIPATING IN DAILY ROUTINES

-So, what are basic concepts?
+what are basic concepts?

-• The key skills for each concept (straight to the point!)
+• The key skills for each concept — straight to the point!

-• Words you can start modeling today (so you can jump right in!)
+• Words you can start modeling today — so you can jump right in!

-• Practical activities to reinforce these concepts (keeping it real!)
+• Practical activities to reinforce these concepts — keeping it real!

-4 MAIN CATEGORIES OF BASIC CONCEPTS
+The 4 MAIN CATEGORIES OF BASIC CONCEPTS:

 Spatial Concepts

-WORDS TO MODEL: in, out, up, down, on, off, over, under, top, bottom, front, back, between, next to, through, around
+Words to Model: in, out, up, down, on, off, over, under, top, bottom, front, back, between, next to, through, around

 Quantitative Concepts

-WORDS TO MODEL: some, many, a lot, a little, more, less, all, none, one, few
+Words to Model: some, many, a lot, a little, more, less, all, none, one, few

 QUALITATIVE Concepts

-WORDS TO MODEL: big, small, fast, slow, short, long, soft, hard, quiet, loud, light, heavy, smooth, rough
+Words to Model: big, small, fast, slow, short, long, soft, hard, quiet, loud, light, heavy, smooth, rough

 Temporal Concepts

-WORDS TO MODEL: before, after, first, next, last, during, while, at the same time
+Words to Model: before, after, first, next, last, during, while, at the same time

 Everyday Activities That Teach Basic Concepts

-Incorporating Language Skills into Play and Routines
+Incorporating Language into Play and Routines

 Here are a few ideas to get you started: